heathjay/niuke/Java/Note.md

 ## 字符串的截取
 public String substring​(int beginIndex)
 Returns a string that is a substring of this string.
 The substring begins with the character at the specified index and extends to the end of this string.

+# TreeSet
+Note that the ordering maintained by a set (whether or not an explicit comparator is provided) must be consistent with equals if it is to correctly implement the Set interface.
+(See Comparable or Comparator for a precise definition of consistent with equals.)
+This is so because the Set interface is defined in terms of the equals operation, but a TreeSet instance performs all element comparisons using its compareTo (or compare) method, so two elements that are deemed equal by this method are, from the standpoint of the set, equal.
+The behavior of a set is well-defined even if its ordering is inconsistent with equals; it just fails to obey the general contract of the Set interface.